|Humansville, MO, United States

-Posted by Chief Phillip 'Cloudpiler' Landis over 12 years ago
+Posted by Chief Phillip 'Cloudpiler' Landis about 13 years ago

 We decided that we wanted to build using only Earth-Friendly and Sustainable Methods and, no sooner had we made this decision, we were met with a major obstacle - where and how to live during the years it would take to build suitable shelter.

 Most people consider an old, used Mobile Home as having little intrinsic value, especially since the whole concept of the "Mobile" or "Disposable" Home seems to fly in the face of everything we Permaculturists believe.
 But we also believe in returning surplusses back into Earthcare and Peoplecare, so that is what we decided to do.
 We were able to buy a 960 square foot, seventies-model doublewide with hardly any insulation, metal siding, but a good floor and roof, and a usable electrical installation, as shelter to live in while we transform it into a combination Earthblock / Light Straw-Clay home.

 This project has brought new insight and understanding to our Primary Ethics.
 We are taking something that would have been a huge addition to the local landfill, with all its pollution, and we are transforming it into a sustainable structure.
 The alluminum siding will be recycled and the proceeds donated to a local school for handicapped children.
 The wall insulation will be relocated to the roof.
 The Studwalls become a framework into which we are ramming Light Straw/Clay, and to which a skin of Pressed Adobe Blocks made from our own soil will be attached.
 The foundation for this skin is our own fleldstones.
 We will be replacing the indows and doors this summer.

 We will end up with twelve in walls, which will give us the thermal mass we want to be able to more completely and efficiently utilize the energy of the Sun in heating the buildings.